AaltoML/spatio-temporal-GPs/README.md

 ## Experiment Setup

 This has been tested on a Macbook Pro.
-All spatio-temporal VGP models have been implemented within the Bayes-newton package: https://github.com/AaltoML/Newt .
+All spatio-temporal VGP models have been implemented within the Bayes-Newton package: https://github.com/AaltoML/BayesNewton .

 ### Environment Setup